Freelancers' Questions: What if I erred in my tax return?

 - If your error was both deliberate and you tried to conceal it then you may be fined from 50% to 100% of the “potential lost revenue”.

-All freelancers should take care because all the above penalties can be enforced simultaneously.
+All freelancers should take care because penalties from HMRC can be enforced simultaneously.
 For example, if your tax return is late and you pay your tax late and there is an irregularity in your return, then you could end up paying all three kinds of penalties.

 expert was Sumit Agarwal, managing director of DNS Associates, an accountancy firm